CodeGator/CG.EntityFrameworkCore/docfx/index.md

 # Introduction

-CG.EntityFrameworkCore.dll contains EFCORE extensions used by other CodeGator pacakges.
+CG.EntityFrameworkCore.dll contains EFCORE extensions used by other CodeGator packages.